shanep/CS452/README.md

 ## Task 7 - Bonus

 As a bonus for those of you who do the work to get everything working on a different OS you can claim a bonus of up to 5% of your final project grade.
+Your code must configure, build, and run (without errors) on either Windows or MacOS.

 ## Task 8 - Extra super bonus

 You did the lab in rust!
 You can claim a bonus of up to 10% of your final project grade.
 You can claim both the bonus tasks if you wish.